-Sometimes having a family is actually a GOOD THING.
-When your dice fail they can be your ace-in-the-hole.
-They can bail you out of jail.
-They can be the reason you love the things you love.
-If you are starting off as a squire, have your D&D backstory be that your dad was a royal guard.
-If you are a level one monk, make your mom in charge of a famous temple.
+Sometimes having a family is actually a good thing.
+You heard me, teenagers.
+When your dice fail, they’ll be there as your ace-in-the-hole.
+They’ll bail you out of jail.
+They’ll be the reason you love what you love.
+If you start off as a squire, have your D&D backstory be that your dad was a royal guard.
+If you’re a level one monk, your mom can be in charge of a famous temple.
 Parents are like real-life superheroes.
 Why wouldn’t you want some in your campaign?
 Making a good D&D backstory doesn’t mean getting rid of all comfort.

-A family to reject is a great way to highlight what makes your character different.
+A family to reject is a great D&D backstory to highlight what makes your character different.
 Think of Daryl Dixon from the Walking Dead versus his evil brother Earl.
-Or maybe your family is known throughout the land as the paragons of virtue and they make you torn up about your choice to be evil (Kylo Ren).
-Or maybe even loving someone with such different values make you want to try to save the big bad evil instead of destroying it, like Luke Skywalker.
+Or, maybe your family is known throughout the land as paragons of virtue which leads to angst about your own evil choices, like Kylo Ren.
+Or, even loving someone with such different values might make you want to save the BBG instead of destroying it, like Luke Skywalker.
 These make for interesting D&D backstories because the family dynamic adds an extra layer to the plot.

-3. Family in the Party : This is one of my favorite.
-Being related to people in your party is a great way to generate trust and up the stakes when your friend is in trouble.
-They do not have to be your parents.
+This is my personal favorite D&D backstory.
+Being related to people in your party is a great way to generate trust and add extra urgency when your friend is in trouble.
+And they don’t have to be your parents.
 Unlike what Psychology tells you, not everything is about your parents.
-It can be an uncle, a sibling, a cousin.
-I once played in a party of half breed characters (Elf, orc, tiefling, to name a few.)
-We were all half brothers with the same dad; the famous Arc-mage Bigby!
-We were… the Brother’s Bigby.
-Let me tell you it was one of the most enriching roleplaying experiences of my life.
-It helped us not only care about our characters but the characters of everyone at the table.
+It can be an uncle, sibling, cousin, or anything else.
+I once played in a party of half-breed characters (Elf, orc, tiefling, to name a few.)
+We were all half brothers with the same dad: the famous Archmage Bigby!
+We were the Brothers Bigby, and it was one of the most enriching roleplaying experiences of my life.
+We cared not only about ourselves but about everyone at the table.